|

 The currency is Sterling, with notes issued by the Government of

-as are Euros by most shops and bars.
+but not by the Post Office.
 If you require to change any other

 currency into pounds, a large number of Banks and Bureaux de Change

-100 Euro or greater notes will not be changed due to the possibility
+Large Euro notes may be refused due to the possibility of fraud.

 Shops normally open between 9.00 a.m. and 7.30 p.m. during